Rsbuild Instance

 rsbuild.inspectConfig

-When you need to view the complete Rsbuild and bundler configurations during the build process, you can use the debug mode or obtain them through hooks such as onBeforeBuild and onBeforeCreateCompile.
+If you need to view the Rsbuild and Rspack configurations during the build process, you can use debug mode, or obtain them through hooks such as onBeforeBuild, onBeforeCreateCompile.

 • Type: